alan-turing-institute/BridgeAI/EoI_Process/README.md

 Make sure no outputs are present in the `.Rmd` file and the `.html` rendered file.

 <img width="896" alt="clear-outputs" src="https://github.com/user-attachments/assets/bc85f495-3b65-47c4-9861-9705b01bb10d">

+Note, GitHub does not display the html file nicely if you click on it :( - download and open in your browswer.

 ## Description of what the `R` code does:
 > - Coming soon